Information events organised by the Contact Office

 The multi-day tours offered by the biologist Catriona Blum-Rérat, who is also working part-time for the LUPUS institute, provide more profound insights into the scientific work of the wolf biologists as well as into wolf management in general.

 Environmental education work

 Since the education of Saxony's youngest citizens is an important task, the Contact Office also actively engages in environmental education work.
 The Contact Office's range of offers includes free environmental education programmes for interested educational scientists / teachers / educators in the Free State of Saxony.
 Within the scope of environmental education work, children and juveniles learn many interesting facts about the wolf's lifestyle in a playful and illustrative way.
 Multi-media presentations, including video and sound clips, visuals, other illustrative material and games are used addressing all five senses.

 The following activities can be organised on request:

 - a wolf presentation with games or a wolf project day (depending on the children's age); duration of at least one hour or as agreed

 - further education for interested educational scientists / teachers /educators

 - provision of an environmental education kit with worksheets and ideas for games (in German)

-All events can either take place in Rietschen or be organised locally (only in Saxony) and are offered free of charge.
-Interested teachers should contact the "Wolves in Saxony" contact office for more information.
+Environmental education events are available in English, can either take place in Rietschen or be organised locally (only in Saxony) and are offered free of charge.
+Interested teachers should contact the Contact Office "Wolves in Saxony" for more information.